robhagemans/hoard-of-bitfonts/trs-80/README.md

 - `dragon200e` is the glyph set used in the Dragon 200E, a Spanish variant of the Dragon 64 that uses an external ROM to supply the MC6847 with a custom character set.
   The machine has a daughterboard with the extra ROM and the decode logic, plus a jumper to make it look in normal or inverse video.
 This set was dumped from the ROM and checked against the original hardware.

+The **VTech Laser** / **Dick Smith VZ** series used MC6847 VDGs like the CoCo models, even if these were not CoCo clones and indeed more related to the TRS-80 Model 1.

 Others
 ======